Product review

 Why did I choose it?

-Also, as an oily skin type prone to acne, I’m always seeking products formulated without oils.
+As someone with oily skin prone to acne, I’m on the hunt for products formulated without oils.
 And guess what?
-The Ordinary Ascorbic Acid + Alpha Arbutin doesn’t contain any trace of oil.
-Both ingredients are solubilized in a water-free and oil-free formula — water would lead to oxidation and make the ingredients unstable, while oil could clog pores.
+The Ordinary Ascorbic Acid + Alpha Arbutin doesn’t contain a trace of oil.
+Both ingredients are solubilized in a water-free and oil-free formula—water would lead to oxidation and make the ingredients unstable, while oil could clog pores.
 Oh, another reason I chose The Ordinary Ascorbic Acid + Alpha Arbutin?
 It costs no more than $10.

 The Ordinary Ascorbic Acid + Alpha Arbutin Texture